tcartwright/tcdbtools/docs/Invoke-DBMoveIndexes.md

         Accept wildcard characters?  false

     -Databases <String[]>
-        The databases to shrink.
-A string array.
+        The databases to move indexes in.

         Required?                    true
         Position?
 2